 Depending upon the sense of rotation of the propeller (whether it rotates clockwise or anticlockwise), either of the two edges can become the leading edge.
 The other edge, which follows or ‘lags behind’ the leading edge is termed as the Trailing Edge.
 The following figure shows better.

 Figure 4.
 Leading and Trailing Edges of a blade

 Root and Tip

 The point of attachment of the blades with the ship propeller boss or hub is called the root.
-Tip is the furthest point of the propeller blade from the root and tapers like a leaf.
+The tip is the furthest point of the propeller blade from the root and tapers like a leaf.
 It has the least section width.
 It joins the leading and trailing edges as well as remains the same for the face and the back.